- Rates & Fees

 Once you have an idea of what your possible expenses and income look like, it’s time to bring your attention back to the here and now.
-Draw up a plan to pay off any debt and power up your retirement savings before you retire.
+Draw up a plan to pay off any debt and power up your retirement savings while you’re preparing for retirement.

 Why pay off debt?
 Entering retirement debt-free will put you in a position to modify your monthly expenses in retirement if the need arises.
 On the other hand, entering retirement with a mortgage, loan or credit-card balances will put you at the mercy of those monthly payments.

 Why power up your savings?
-In these final few years before retirement, you’re likely to be earning the highest salary of your career.
+In these final few years while you’re preparing for retirement, you’re likely to be earning the highest salary of your career.
 Why not save and invest as much as you can in your employer-sponsored retirement savings plan or IRAs?

 4. Manage taxes.